6 Easy Tricks to Cut Dog Nails

 If that’s the case you’ll want to build up to touching their paws gradually.
 Some people find that betting their upper legs and then continuing the pet down to their paws works well.

 This helps them get used to you handling them, and they’re less likely to stress if you suddenly hold them to do their nails.
+And it’s honestly one of the most important tricks for trimming dog nails successfully.

 As your dog gets more used to you touching their paws you can hold your dog on your lap and just hold their paw.
 Rub the pads of each foot and pet your dog.